 The Looming Crisis in Antitrust Economics

 As in so many areas of law and politics in the United States, antitrust’s center is at bay.
-It is besieged by a right wing that wants to limit antitrust even more than it has been limited over the last quarter century.
+It is besieged on one side by those who would limit antitrust even more than it has been limited over the last quarter century.
 On the left, it faces revisionists who propose significantly greater enforcement.

 One thing the two extremes share, however, is denigration of the role of economics in antitrust analysis.
 On the right, the Supreme Court’s two most recent antitrust decisions at this writing reveal that economic analysis no longer occupies the central role that it once had.
-On the left, some proposals by Democratic presidential contender seem to be ignorant or at least indifferent about how their proposals will affect important participants in the economy.
+On the left, some proposals display indifference to their economic impact on important participants in the economy.

-The progressive left fares no better, however.
-Although they do a much better job than the conservative Supreme Court majority of identifying the problem, the proposed solutions are calculated to make it worse.
+Although the progressive wing of antitrust does a better job of identifying the economic problems the economy faces, the proposed solutions are calculated to make them worse.
 The pursuit of business concentration for its own sake will injure consumers far more than it benefits small business, the intended beneficiaries.
 A proposal to forbid large platforms from selling their own products in competition with the products of others will harm both consumers and small business, although it will benefit some large firms.